-6.3 All Members of Staff
+6.4 All Members of Staff

 All members of staff should be aware and have a general responsibility for the security of the College's property, for avoiding loss and for due economy in the use of resources.

 They should ensure that they are aware of the College's financial authority limits (see 17.2) and the values of purchases for which quotations and tenders are required (see 17.6).

-They shall make available any relevant records or information to the Chief Financial Officer or his or her authorised representative in connection with the implementation of the College's financial policies, these financial regulations and the system of financial control.
+They shall make available any relevant records or information to the Director of Finance or their authorised representative in connection with the implementation of the College's financial policies, these financial regulations and the system of financial control.

-They shall provide the Chief Financial Officer with such financial and other information as he or she may deem necessary, from time to time, to carry out the requirements of the Board.
+They shall provide the Director of Finance with such financial and other information as they may deem necessary, from time to time, to carry out the requirements of the Board.

-They shall immediately notify the Chief Financial Officer whenever any matter arises which involves, or is thought to involve, irregularities concerning, inter alia, cash or property of the College.
-Chief Financial Officer shall take such steps as he or she considers necessary by way of investigation and report.
+They shall immediately notify the Director of Finance whenever any matter arises which involves, or is thought to involve, irregularities concerning, inter alia, cash or property of the College.
+The Director of Finance shall take such steps as they consider necessary by way of investigation and report.